Mini-MBA: BioPharma Innovation Curriculum

 Biotechnology Commercialization

 The process of developing and launching a new therapy, device or drug is complex and involves many steps.
 This module will explore the entire process, highlighting milestones in R&D, regulatory processes, market development, and post-marketing requirements.
-We will also cover establishing readiness to launch a new product in terms of salesforce, payers, and patient services.
+We will also cover establishing readiness to launch a new product in terms of medical, salesforce, payers, and patient services.

 Key Takeaways: